 |32” 4K 60Hz 90% DCI-P3||Q2 2019||N/A|

-Note that the mini-LED technology shouldn’t be confused with Samsung’s micro-LED technology.
+The mini-LED technology shouldn’t be confused with the micro-LED technology.

 In short, miniLED panels are improved versions of LED-backlight displays with higher contrast ratio and faster response time speeds, whereas microLED is similar to OLED as it produces its own light but it’s also brighter and more stable.